ruru-17/doc_chunker/README.md

 **requirements.txt** can definitely be trimmed down a lot.

 **files** contains over 800 chunking examples on different files and different parameter configurations.

+Update: More examples with use case oriented documents added